moonwalker199/nebula.mdg/README.md

   Chat with the fine-tuned model via an interactive chat window.

 - ⬇️ **Download LoRA Adapters**
-  Download simulated LoRA adapter weights after training for offline usage as a `.zip`.
+  Download LoRA adapter weights after training for offline usage as a `.zip`.

 ---